L2L-OakFrog/11-tourism-or-delivery-website-client-side/README.md

-# Feeling Unusual?
-Visit MediCare, We are here for you..
+# OakTour its okay to take a tour

-This site is made to ensure your good health `MediCare Because We care`
+This site is made to ensure your tour related needs at `OakTour`

 ## `Services:`

 <ul>
 <li>You can choose from various available services in our website;</li>
 <li>Check every details of your chosen services & make an appointment;</li>
-<li>Preview our team of Doctors and Check their every details.;</li>
+<li>Preview our tours and Check their every details.;</li>
-<li>Browse our gallery to check our healthy environment;</li>
+<li>Browse our gallery to check our previous customer reviews;</li>
 <li>Create an account in our website to get future services and discounts if available.</li>
 </ul>